Droggol/VscOdooSnippets/README.md

 ## How to use?

-All snippets prefixed with `oo`.
+Most snippets prefixed with `oo`.
 For example if you want to add `create` CRUD method then type `oocreate`.

 #### Detailed documentation available [here](DOCUMENTATION.md).